 Recording a deed is simple: Just take the signed, original deed to the land records office.
 The clerk will take the deed, stamp it with the date and some numbers, make a copy, and give the original back to you.
 The numbers are usually book and page numbers, which show where the deed will be found in the county's filing system.
 There will be a small fee per page for recording.

 A trust deed (also called a deed of trust) isn't like the other types of deeds; it's not used to transfer property.
 It's really just a version of a mortgage, commonly used in some states (California, for example).
 A trust deed transfers title to land to a "trustee," usually a trust or title company, which holds the land as security for a loan.
 When the loan is paid off, title is transferred to the borrower.
 The trustee has no powers unless the borrower defaults on the loan; then the trustee can sell the property and pay the lender back from the proceeds, without first going to court.

 A contract for deed is not really a deed at all.
 Also known as a "contract of sale," "land sale contract," or "installment sales contract," it's used when a seller finances a property for a buyer.
 The contract states that the seller will keep title to the property until the buyer pays off the loan.
 For more information, see How Does Seller Financing Work in a Home Sale?

 Want more information on buying a home?
 See Nolo's Essential Guide to Buying Your First Home, which provides everything you need to select the right house, the right mortgage, the right agent, the right inspections, and much more.

 Using a TOD deed avoids probate because after your death, the beneficiary named on the deed takes ownership of the property immediately.
-There's no probate paperwork or delay.

 A deed is the document that transfers ownership of real estate.
 It contains the names of the old and new owners and a legal description of the property, and is signed by the person transferring the property.
 You can't transfer real estate without having something in writing, which is almost always a deed.